Node-RED: Lecture 2 – Building your first flows

 The Node-RED UI

-Once you have logged in to your FRED account, you’ll see the standard Node-RED UI which consists of three main panes, as shown in Fig 2.1
+Once you have started up your Node-RED editor, you’ll see the standard Node-RED UI which consists of three main panes, as shown in Fig 2.1

 Figure 2.1 The Node-RED UI – showing the node palette (left), flow canvas (centre) and output pane (right)

-On the right-hand side is the output pane that can be toggled between the info and debug tabs.
-When info is selected, documentation for the selected node is shown there.
-When debug is selected, it will display the output of debug nodes, errors and warnings.
+On the right-hand side is the output pane that can be toggled between several tabs including the info, help and debug tabs.
+When info is selected, info on the selected node is shown there.
+When help is selected, documentation for the node is shown and when debug is selected, it will display the output of debug nodes, errors and warnings.

-Above these three main panes is the usual toolbar, and on the right-hand side are three widgets, a deploy button, a user info icon and a pulldown menu for admin and control.
+Above these three main panes is the usual toolbar, and on the right-hand side are two widgets, a deploy button and a pulldown menu for admin and control.
 You’ll look in more detail at the pulldown later in these lectures.
-The user info icon allows you to return to the FRED front page with links to tutorials, your account information, status and other information as well as to log out of the FRED service.

 The Deploy button is used when a flow has been constructed and causes the flow to be deployed onto the Node-RED system and executed.
 You’ll be introduced to the details of what’s actually happening under the covers in lecture 5 and beyond.
 For now just treat the Deploy button as the way to get your flow running.